Skip To Main Content

 Some families may not be able to attend events on this date.

-Saturday, April 20, 2024
+Saturday, April

-First Day of Ridván Festival – Baha’i Community
+First Day of Ridván Festival – Baha’i community

 Members of the Bahai faith will be absent from school.

-Ninth Day of Ridván - Bahá’í Community
+Twelfth Day of Ridván - Bahá’í community

 Members of the Bahai faith will be absent from school.